-If you are considering enrolling your child or children at Crosscreek Charter School for the 2018-19 school year, please complete the application form here.
+If you are considering enrolling your child or children at Crosscreek Charter School for the 2019-20 school year, Open Enrollment begins March 4, 2019.
+Please complete the application form here.

 We are fortunate to live in a state where parents can make the best educational choice for their children.
 Read below to better understand our approach to learning so that you can decide if Crosscreek Charter School a good fit for your child.
 Our FAQs are divided into 3 sections: